emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.
 Optimize search results so that they are relevant to health and medical information.*

 * Within each major step in the appointment-making process, there are a bunch of other steps.
 Because there is little visual representation of progress, users could be thwarted by the number of times they have to click "Continue".
-There is an outline on the left that changes color for the *major* steps completed, but at the beginning of each major step, the whole screen turns blue, making the contrast too low to see their progress:
+There is an outline on the left that changes color for the *major* steps completed, but at the beginning of each major step, the whole screen turns blue, making the contrast too low to see their progress (1):

 <p align="center">
   <img src="../Images/appointment-request-progress.PNG" alt="Appointment request progress capture" height = "300px"/>
 </p>

 * There is also a percentage completed shown at the top left as the total progress indicator, but it is so small that users probably wouldn't notice it at first glance.
-(2)
+(1)
 ![Appointment Request Progress Capture](../Images/appointment-request-progress-2.PNG)

 > *Recommendation: Don't make the whole page blue at each major step; keep the page gray/white to ensure contrast in the progress tracker.
 Also, create a visual representation of progress by numbering the steps and including arrows.
 Implement a progress bar that slides forward as the user completes the information.*